Indu (TV series)

 Indu is an Indian Bengali mystery thriller drama web series streaming on Hoichoi.
 Written and created by Sahana Dutta, the series stars Ishaa Saha in the titular role.
 Suhotra Mukhopadhyay, Manali Manisha Dey and Chandraniv Mukhopadhyay play other pivotal roles.
 It revolves around Indu, a newly-wed wife, who unfurls the dark secrets and mysteries of her new family.

 Produced by Sahana Dutta under the banner of "Missing Screw", three seasons of the series has streamed till date on the Bengali OTT platform Hoichoi.
 Dutta also worked as the creative director of the series.
-Sayantan Ghosal directed the first season, Abhimanyu Mukherjee dirceted the second season while the third season was written and directed by Ayan Chakraborti.
+Sayantan Ghosal directed the first season, Abhimanyu Mukherjee directed the second season while the third season was written and directed by Ayan Chakraborti.
 Subrata Banik was the art director.

 Overview

 In the first season, Indu gets married into a bonedi family residing in their ancestral mansion.
 But soon she realises that there is something mysterious about the house and the members when she found out poisonous Datura leaves inside the twatter machh and stepped on a bowl of blood while entering the house instead of the usual vermillion liquid.
 The mystery gets more intensified after the mysterious death of Laboni.
 She started her own investigation since the family tried to hush her death as an accident.
 Her search revealed that every member of the family is a suspect and carries a motive.

 The second season picks from the cliffhanger where the first season ended; Sujato asks Indu if she would be able to solve the mystery and find the culprit.
 As she further investigates the death, Indu comes to know about the family's dark past and a pattern of violence that has affected the family for generations.
 Mysteries become more intensified as Datura seeds are found inside a pumpkin and her husband Sougato dies mysteriously.
 After a frenzy of events, Poushali revealed that she along with Koushali tried to scare Indu away, from the very first day.
 Charu's dead body is found at the courtyard, which paves way for the third season, to search for Sougato and Charu's murderer.